mantidproject/mantid/docs/source/algorithms/EstimateDivergence-v1.rst

 Description
 -----------

+This algorithm estimates the divergence of a diffraction instrument using equation 6.9 of Windsor

 .. math:: \Delta\theta_{div} = \frac{1}{2}
           \sqrt{\Delta(2\theta)^2 + \alpha_0
           + \frac{4\left(\beta_0^2 + \beta_1^2\right)}{\sin^2(2\theta)}}

-TODO: Enter a full rst-markup description of your algorithm here.
+Where :math:`\Delta\theta_{div}` is the divergence, :math:`\Delta(2\theta)` is the uncertainty angular uncertainty due to the detector size, :math:`\alpha_0` is the uncertainty in the incident collimation in the scatterng plane, and the :math:`\beta` terms are the angular uncertainties out of the scattering plane.

+The results of this calculation can be supplied as an optional workspace to :ref:`EstimateResolutionDiffraction <algm-EstimateResolutionDiffraction>`.

 Usage
 -----
-..
-Try not to use files in your examples,
-    but if you cannot avoid it then the (small) files must be added to autotestdata\UsageData and the following tag unindented
-    .. include:: ../usagedata-note.txt

 **Example - EstimateDivergence**

 .. testcode:: EstimateDivergenceExample

-   # Create a host workspace
-   ws = CreateWorkspace(DataX=range(0,3), DataY=(0,2))
-   or
+   LoadEmptyInstrument(Filename='POWGEN_Definition_2017-05-01.xml', OutputWorkspace='PG3')
-   ws = CreateSampleWorkspace()
+   ws = EstimateDivergence(InputWorkspace='PG3')

-   wsOut = EstimateDivergence()

    # Print the result
-   print "The output workspace has %%i spectra" %% wsOut.getNumberHistograms()
+   print "The output workspace has %%i spectra" %% ws.getNumberHistograms()

 Output:

 .. testoutput:: EstimateDivergenceExample

-  The output workspace has ?? spectra
+  The output workspace has 43121 spectra

 References
 ----------